-Who’s got time for premarital counseling?
+Who has time for premarital counseling?

-It is best to begin 3 to 6 months before he wedding day and to plan on at least 5 to 6 one-hour sessions.
+It is best to begin 3 to 6 months before the wedding day and to plan on at least 5 to 6 one-hour sessions.
 Each couple can request what would be most helpful to them, but a typical plan includes:

 The history of the relationship and each person’s family of origin.

 Review of one or two personality tests to identify areas of strength and needed growth in the relationship.

 Addressing personal relational issues and those that are common to every couple.

 Formulation of a plan for ongoing marital enrichment.